Arkilog/grails-rowk/readme.md

 ## Introduction

+### In one sentence

 This is a Grails plugin that allows you to create Workflows using a simple Groovy DSL.

+### Status

+This is a work in progress, a the time of writing, only the domain model is assembled from the Groovy DSL.

 ## Concepts